Are cherries good for you? Yes!

 1 teaspoon vanilla extract

-4 cups fresh cherries (or frozen, defrosted)
+4 cups fresh sweet cherries (or frozen, defrosted)

 - Mix yogurt with honey, and vanilla until well combined.